 Another common complaint of Windows Pro users is the user interface.
-The updated operating system has improved the user interface, but it’s still incomplete.
+The updated operating system has improved the user interface but is still incomplete.

 Older Windows Pro versions will have a lot of bugs and other inconveniences within.
-Newer versions will have fewer bugs, but like anything, it’s still not perfect.
+Newer versions will have fewer bugs, but it’s still not perfect like anything.